ciarand/guzzle-docs/testing/unit-testing.rst

     <?xml version="1.0" encoding="UTF-8"?>
     <LocationConstraint xmlns="http://s3.amazonaws.com/doc/2006-03-01/">EU</LocationConstraint>

-After queueing mock responses for a client, you can get an array of the requests that were sent by the client that were issued a mock response by calling ``$this->getMockedRequests()``.
+After queuing mock responses for a client, you can get an array of the requests that were sent by the client that were issued a mock response by calling ``$this->getMockedRequests()``.

 You can also use the ``Guzzle\Plugin\Mock\MockPlugin`` object directly with your clients.